MoleMan1024/audiowagon/docs/faq.markdown

 Sorry, I don't know why that happens.
 It works fine on the mobile phone that I use for development, however the car maker probably put some extra security in the car that will always trigger this permission dialog popup.
-I would need help from the car maker or Google to improve this.
+I would need help from the car maker or Google to improve this to allow the user to select *AudioWagon* to be the default app for USB devices.

 ### What is the eject button for?